Roverx64/RoverOS/README.md

 }
 ```
 This file is at `/etc/grub.d/` for Ubuntu
-6. update grub config via command (Search up how to do it for your distro)
+1. update grub config via command (Search up how to do it for your distro)
-7. Reboot and the option 'RoverOS' should be there
+2. Reboot and the option 'RoverOS' should be there

 # Misc
 * `make reset` cleans the directory to the default state
+* `make check` checks for compilers and OVMF